 - You’re always hungry, even after eating.

-- You suffer from frequent headaches, and your vision may become blurry.
+- You suffer from frequent headaches, and possibly even burred vision.

-- You suddenly lose a lot of weight and don’t know why.
+- You have sudden weight loss and don’t know why.

 - You frequently feel tired and weak.

 In addition to these symptoms, further risk factors associated with diabetes development include:

 - High blood pressure

 If you identify with some or all of the signs or symptoms of diabetes, please don’t gamble with your long-term health.
 Get yourself tested.
 The earlier you seek to treat or manage your diabetes, the better you can prevent complications and protect your future.